MicrosoftDocs/sql-docs/docs/2014/reporting-services/enable-remote-errors-reporting-services.md

 ms.assetid: 5f05022b-d557-43e0-b50a-f5e2a1846b83
 caps.latest.revision: 12
 author: "markingmyname"
-ms.author: "asaxton"
+ms.author: "maghan"
 manager: "mblythe"
 ---
 # Enable Remote Errors (Reporting Services)
-  You can set server properties on a [!INCLUDE[ssRSnoversion](../../includes/ssrsnoversion-md.md)] report server to return additional information about error conditions that occur on remote servers.
+  You can set server properties on a [!INCLUDE[ssRSnoversion](../includes/ssrsnoversion-md.md)] report server to return additional information about error conditions that occur on remote servers.
 If an error message contains the text "For more information about this error, navigate to the report server on the local server machine, or enable remote errors", you can set the `EnableRemoteErrors` property to access additional information that can help you troubleshoot the problem.
-For more information, see [Report Server System Properties](../../2014/reporting-services/dev-guide/report-server-system-properties.md) in [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] Books Online.
+For more information, see [Report Server System Properties](../../2014/reporting-services/dev-guide/report-server-system-properties.md) in [!INCLUDE[ssNoVersion](../includes/ssnoversion-md.md)] Books Online.

  **In this topic:**